AdobeDocs/commerce-extensibility/src/pages/events/troubleshooting.md

 ## Events are not showing in App Builder event registration

-If Commerce is correctly [configured](configure-commerce.md), but triggered events aren't being received, check if the event exists in the `event_data` table.
+If Commerce is correctly [configured](configure-commerce.md), but triggered events aren't being received, check if the events exist in the Commerce `event_data` table.
 The `event_data` table temporarily stores events before transforming them into Adobe I/O events.
 The table contains a status column that can have the following values:

 Status ID | Status